SSWConsulting/SSW.Rules.Content/rules/inbox-management-team/rule.md

 ## When do people leave the team?

-When they are in sync with the PO and they agree all the important emails are gone, they should join a standard Scrum team.
+When they are in sync with the Product Owner and both agree all the important emails are done, they should join a standard Scrum team.